 This will be achieved by supporting appropriate diversification, enterprise and innovation whilst avoiding the displacement of existing businesses.

-- increase the penetration of niche markets and development of new ‘value added’ processes and markets
+- increase the penetration of niche markets

-- improve productivity and sales and reduce costs
+- improve productivity, sales and reduce costs

-- improve skilled employment opportunities through job creation, education and training
+- improve skilled employment opportunities, through job creation, education and training

 - develop and implement new waste management procedures

-- implement best practice operating procedures throughout the rural sector
+- implement better than best practice